 10 quick and healthy meals ideas for busy days

-Whether we are juggling remote working and home schooling in lockdown, or maintaining our regular busy routines, when a long day ends it’s good to have a few healthy, quick-to-make, tasty meal ideas we can turn to.
+Many of us are back at work at least a few days a week, the kids are back at school and life seems busier that ever!
+When a long day ends it’s good to have a few healthy, quick-to-make, tasty meal ideas we can turn to.
 Nutritionist Kate Walker from Lifespark Nutrition has shared her tips for easy meals that are yummy and nourishing.

 - Explore Cuisine Edamame Fettuccine is a winner in our house as it only takes five minutes to cook and because it has the same protein as a chicken breast per serving, you don't need to cook protein with it.
 Just add some vegetables such as baby spinach or sautéed mushrooms or steamed broccoli and add some pesto.